-[Page 7 line 6] two brothers Major Charles J. S. Gough rescued his brother Lieutenant Hugh H. Golugh (already a holder of the Cross) (Glanfield, pp. 53-54.)
+[Page 7 line 6] two brothers Major Charles J. S. Gough rescued his brother Lieutenant Hugh H. Gough (already a holder of the Cross) (Glanfield, pp. 53-54).
 Major J.E.
-Gough, son of Charles, won a Cross in Somilaland in 1903 (de la Billière, p.
-16.)
+Gough son of Charles, won a Cross in Somilaland in 1903 (de la Billière, p.
+16).

 [Page 7 lines 17 – 22] a little man in the Sutherland Highlanders… William M’Bean (McBean).
 When congratulated on his achievement he observed 'It did not tak’ me twenty minutes !'
 He eventually held every rank from Private to Major-General.
 (Arthur, p.85)

-[Page 7 line 20] claymore a large and heavy two-edged broadsword used by Scottish regiments.
+[Page 7 line 20] claymore a large and heavy two-edged broadsword used by Scottish regiments (right).

 [Page 7 line 22] two troopers who rode to the rescue of their Colonel There are two possible pairs of candidates for this.
-Thomas Hancock & John Purcell – both Privates in the 9th Lancers, who. with Rooper Khan, saved the life of their commanding officer, Sir Hope Grant when his horse was shot at the siege of Delhi.
-(Arthur, p.52); but also Charles Anderson & Thomas Monaghan.
+Thomas Hancock & John Purcell – both Privates in the 9th Lancers, who with Rooper Khan, saved the life of their commanding officer, Sir Hope Grant when his horse was shot at the siege of Delhi (Arthur, p.52); but also Charles Anderson & Thomas Monaghan.
 Of the two pairs, the citations of the latter provide a much closer match to Kipling's description.

 [Page 8 line 8] a man in the Mounted Police Lieutenant Charles George Baker, Bengal Police Battalion, who later commanded the Egyptian Police.
 (Arthur, p.
 92)